maxmind/ccfd-api-asp/README.md

 # MaxMind minFraud ASP API

+## Deprecation Notice

+This API is deprecated and no longer supported.

 ## Example

 See `Example.asp` for complete example how to use this API.
 This script can be